keymanapp/keyman/developer/README.md

 ## inst

 Contains a minimal distribution of node.js intended just for compiling lexical models.
 If more  dependencies are required, then the developer will be expected to install node.js themselves; this gets users going without requiring a large installer or a full node.js install.

-## js
+## kmlmc

-Source files for node-based compilers.
+Source files for node-based compilers kmlmc, kmlmi, and kmlmp